 Application Process

-Applications for the 2025 Otago Academy of Sport Year 1 and 3 Programmes are now open.
+Applications for the 2026 Otago Academy of Sport Year 1 and 3 Programmes will open on the 1st November 2025.
 Please carefully read the information below, and fill out the application form at the bottom of the page.
 If you have any queries, do not hesitate to email Carmel on admin@oas.org.nz.
 Alternatively you can call her on 0275713382.

 Background Information

-The Otago Academy of Sport Programs accept athletes from Otago, North Otago & Central Otago.
+The Otago Academy of Sport Programmes accept athletes from Otago, North Otago & Central Otago, which includes athletes who are living in the Otago area for work, school or tertiary education.
 The program is coordinated and run by the Otago Academy of Sport Charitable Trust.
-The Academy provides a sport science support network including sports nutrition, athlete life and mental skills, as well as a tailored strength and conditioning gym-based program for the selected regionally identified athletes.
-The programs are supported by Otago’s Regional Sporting Organisations (RSO’s), who assist us with identifying emerging talent from podium and aspirational sports across the Otago regions.
+The Academy provides a sport science support network including sports nutrition, athlete life and mental skills, as well as a tailored strength and conditioning gym-based programme for the selected athletes.
+The programmes are supported by Otago’s Regional Sporting Organisations (RSO’s) and in some cases the National Sporting Body (NSO), who assist us with identifying emerging talent from podium and aspirational sports across the Otago regions.

 Year 1 – Foundation Year

-The first year of the program, (The Foundation Year) offers athletes an introduction on how sport science can support their development in their chosen sport(s).
+The first year of the programme, (The Foundation Year) offers athletes an introduction on how sport science can support their development in their chosen sport(s).
 It includes the development of an Individual Performance Plan (IPP), workshops, physical movement screening, and a group-based gym training program with a qualified strength and conditioning coach.
-There is also a development day camp for the athletes which provides more support in public speaking, training and game recovery, media skills, broad life skills and fun activities including barre and yoga, gymnastics and fundamental movement training, rock climbing and other sports which look at coachability.
+Other workshops include public speaking, training and game recovery, media skills, broad life skills and fun activities which are great for team building and overall enjoyment of the programme.

 Criteria

-Will preferably be in the Otago region for the length of the Talent Development Program (2 years).
+2. Will preferably be in the Otago region for the length of the Talent Development Programme (2 years).
 If they do head away to study or work we can set up a support system to continue working with the athletes remotely in their second year.
-We have had a number of athletes head off to University outside of Dunedin and remain in the program.
+We have had a number of athletes head off to University outside of Dunedin and remain in the programme.

 Year 2 – Leadership Year